- Your Accounts

 Automated Catalog and Interlibrary loan–Our patrons may use the public access terminals to search the database of over 400 libraries in the Illinois Heartland Library System.
 Materials not held in our library may be delivered from member libraries by using the patron’s barcode number.
 Materials not held in the database may be searched on OCLC–from any state, and from several countries!

 Computers–A variety of computers are located throughout the building.
 Word processing, spreadsheets and Power Point are available.
-Those wishing to connect with the Internet should read the Internet Policy and sign the User Agreement.
 A Visitor’s Pass may be issued for eligible patrons without a valid library card.
 An eligible patron is a person with a valid ID who owes no library fines.

 Photocopy–There is a public access photocopier located near the children’s library adjacent to the circulation desk.
 Copies are 10 cents per page.
 The copier does do duplex copies but does not collate.